 1. Place the spark plug in its hole and screw it in (rotate right) until "finger tight".
-2. Use the spark plug tool to tighten the spark plug approximately one quarter turn (do not over-tighten).
+2. Use the spark plug socket to tighten the spark plug approximately one quarter turn (do not over-tighten).
 3. Place the electrical lead over the spark plug terminal and push it down so that it connects firmly with the terminal.
+4. Re-install the spark plug access cover.